hejian3/py3dtiles/docs/api.rst

 - *TileContentHeader* represents the metadata of the tile (magic value, version, ...)
 - *TileContentBody* contains varying semantic and geometric data depending on the the tile's type

-Moreover, a utility class *TileContentReader* is available to read a tile file as well as a simple command line tool to retrieve basic information about a tile: **py3dtiles\_info**.
+Moreover, a utility module *tile_content_reader.py* provides a function *read_file* to read a tile file as well as a simple command line tool to retrieve basic information about a tile:
+**py3dtiles\_info**.
 We also provide a utility to generate a tileset from a list of 3D models in WKB format or stored in a postGIS table.

 Point Cloud